CPC Assessment Structure and Purpose

 Cost for the CPC Assessment

 The CPC Program was designed to evolve as new technologies and information that may benefit the program become available.
 Although it is difficult to precisely speculate about costs that are several years away, the NBCRNA expects to have a cost estimate for the CPCA well ahead of its 2020 launch.
-(Note: this first Performance Standard Assessment, which will not impact one’s certification, may be taken in the 4-year cycle beginning in 2020 through 2024/2025).
+(Note: this first CPC Assessment may be taken in the 4-year cycle beginning in 2020 through 2024/2025).

 Preparing for the CPC Assessment